What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • upon direct request from Rosstat.

 All individual entrepreneurs must submit the requested reports to the Statistics Service.
-In other words, these obligations apply both to entrepreneurs using the labor of hired employees, and to individual entrepreneurs working without the involvement of personnel.
+In other words, these obligations apply to both entrepreneurs using hired labor and individual entrepreneurs working without hiring personnel.

-Individual entrepreneurs are required to submit reports at the request of Rosstat on time
+Individual entrepreneurs are required to submit reports at the request of Rosstat within the established deadlines

-The last mass submission of statistical reporting on micro-enterprises took place in 2017, thus, in 2018, individual entrepreneurs need to submit statistical reports only if a corresponding request has been received.
+The last mass submission of statistical reporting for micro-enterprises took place in 2017, therefore, in 2018, individual entrepreneurs need to submit statistical reporting only if the corresponding requirement has been received.
 Rosstat usually sends them by registered mail.
-According to the Statistics Service, annually about 1% of small businesses from all over the country fall under selective observation.
+According to the Statistics Service, approximately 1% of small businesses from all over the country are subject to random surveillance every year.
 The reporting deadlines (year, quarter or month) are indicated in the same notice.

-In the period between complete observations, surveys of small enterprises, micro-enterprises and individual entrepreneurs are carried out on a one-time basis (according to the rules approved by Government Decree No. 79 of February 16, 2008).
-For this, a stratified random sample is used.
-And then the data obtained are distributed to the entire general population of enterprises and entrepreneurs.
+In the period between continuous observations, surveys of small enterprises, microenterprises and individual entrepreneurs are carried out on a one-time basis (according to the rules approved by Government Decree No. 79 dated 16.02.2008).
+For this purpose, stratified random sampling is used.
+And then the data obtained is distributed to the entire population of enterprises and entrepreneurs.

-The sample includes organizations and individual entrepreneurs engaged in all existing types of activities.
-Therefore, those who conduct an atypical, rare type of activity are more likely to be included in the sample.
-Or someone who is atypical in some other way.
-For example, in terms of revenue or number of employees.
-The probability of such unusual firms being included in the sample is actually 100%.
+The sample population includes organizations and individual entrepreneurs engaged in all existing types of activities.
+Therefore, those who engage in an atypical, rare type of activity have a greater chance of being included in the sample.
+Or who is atypical in some other way.
+For example, by revenue volume or number of employees.
+The probability of such unusual firms being included in the sample is virtually 100%.

-This is how a request from Rosstat for reporting looks like
+This is what a request from Rosstat for reporting looks like

-The enterprises that fall into the sample for collecting statistical data are determined by the Service independently in accordance with the existing approved work plans of Rosstat for the near future.
+The Service independently determines the enterprises included in the sample for collecting statistical data in accordance with the existing approved work plans of Rosstat for the coming period.

-Reporting can be done in person, by regular mail or by e-mail.
-It is important to note that Rosstat guarantees the confidentiality of data and the protection of information provided by participants to all respondents, and also excludes the transfer of any information to the tax authorities or other government authorities and regulatory structures.
+You can submit reports in person, by regular mail or by email.
+It is important to note that Rosstat guarantees all respondents data confidentiality and protection of information provided by participants, and also excludes the transfer of any information to tax authorities or other government agencies and regulatory structures.

-Forms of reporting forms in Rosstat for individual entrepreneurs
+Forms of reporting forms to Rosstat for individual entrepreneurs

-Rosstat sends reporting forms to individual entrepreneurs on their own.
-Along with the forms, instructions are sent on how to fill them out correctly.
+Rosstat sends reporting forms to individual entrepreneurs independently.
+Along with the forms, instructions on how to fill them out correctly are also sent.

-You can find out the exact list of reports provided by sending an electronic request through the feedback form on the Rosstat website to the relevant regional department of the statistics service.
-To get reporting forms and recommendations for filling them out, it is convenient to use the site What to submit to Rosstat.
+You can find out the exact list of reports provided by sending an electronic request through the feedback form on the Rosstat website to the corresponding regional branch of the statistics service.
+To obtain reporting forms and recommendations for filling them out, it is convenient to use the website What to submit to Rosstat.
 The portal presents 22 reporting forms for individual entrepreneurs, of which 17 are annual, 2 quarterly and 3 monthly.
 The most common forms are 1-IP, 1-IP (trade) and 1-IP (services).
-The forms themselves, their correct name, as well as the deadlines are easy to find on the website of the statistics service on the Internet.
+The forms themselves, their correct names, as well as due dates can be easily found on the website of the statistics service on the Internet.

-Form Name Who rents Deadlines (year following the reporting year) OKUD
+Form Name Who rents Due date (year following the reporting year) OKUD

-1-IPInformation about the activities of the IPAll entrepreneurs not engaged in agricultureuntil March 20601018
+1-IPInformation about the activities of the individual entrepreneurAll entrepreneurs not engaged in agricultureuntil March 20601018

-1-IP (trade)Information about the activities of individual entrepreneurs in retail tradeEntrepreneurs in the retail tradeuntil October 170614019
+1-IP (trade)Information about the activities of individual entrepreneurs in retail tradeEntrepreneurs engaged in retail tradeuntil October 170614019

-1-IP (services)Information on the volume of paid services provided to the population of IPEntrepreneurs engaged in the provision of public servicesuntil October 170609709
+1-IP (services)Information on the volume of paid services provided to the population by individual entrepreneursEntrepreneurs engaged in the provision of services to the publicuntil October 170609709

 In addition, there are also more specific forms that provide, for example, information about the protection of atmospheric air (2-tp (air)), information about the activities of a travel company (), various forms for individual entrepreneurs engaged in agriculture (, 2-farmer, 3-farmer) and others.
-For individual entrepreneurs, which also apply to small businesses, a separate form is used called MP (micro) - nature, which collects information about the production of any product by a micro-enterprise.
-This form must be submitted by the 4th day of the month following the reporting month.
+For individual entrepreneurs, which also belong to small businesses, a separate form is used called MP (micro) - in kind, which collects information about the production of any product by a micro-enterprise.
+This form is due by the 4th day of the month following the reporting month.

-You can download a sample of the design of the 1-IP form at the link.
+You can download a sample of form 1-IP from the link.

 Reports to Rosstat for individual entrepreneurs without employees

-As mentioned above, reporting to the statistics service is submitted only at the request of Rosstat itself.
-To check whether you have to provide something to Rosstat this year, it is recommended to use the notification form on the official website of the Statistics Service.
-By filling in one of the details in the form fields (OKPO, TIN, OGRN), you will receive on the issuance page either the number of one of the reporting forms that you need to fill out and send to the regional branch of the Rosstat service, or just a form if you don’t no reporting required.
+As stated above, reports are submitted to the statistics service only at the request of Rosstat itself.
+To check whether you should provide something to Rosstat this year, it is recommended to use the notification generation form on the official website of the Statistics Service.
+By filling out one of the details in the fields of the form (OKPO, INN, OGRN), you will receive on the issuing page either the number of one of the reporting forms, which you need to fill out and send to the regional office of the Rosstat service, or just a form, if you do not need one this year No reports need to be submitted.

-Video: an example of using the notification form on the Rosstat website
+Video: example of using the form for generating notifications on the Rosstat website

-Reporting forms may differ depending on the type of activity of an individual entrepreneur and whether he has hired employees, therefore, in order to obtain the most reliable information about the reporting required by an individual entrepreneur, we recommend that you contact Rosstat directly.
+Reporting forms may differ depending on the type of activity of an individual entrepreneur and whether he has hired employees, therefore, to obtain the most reliable information about the reporting required from an individual entrepreneur, we recommend contacting Rosstat directly.

-What are the risks of failure to report?
+What are the consequences of failure to submit reports?

 Responsibility for failure to submit reports to Rosstat or for reporting distorted or false information was seriously tightened back in 2016.
-Such a violation is classified as administrative, and the fine for it for an individual entrepreneur today is from 10 to 20 thousand rubles.
-However, for the first time for such a violation, the entrepreneur may get off with a warning.
+Such a violation is classified as administrative, and the fine for it for an individual entrepreneur today ranges from 10 to 20 thousand rubles.
+However, for the first time, an entrepreneur may get off with a warning for such a violation.

-If such actions are repeated, according to Article 13.19 of the Code of the Russian Federation on Administrative Offenses, the fine for individual entrepreneurs will already be from 30 to 50 thousand rubles.
+If such actions are repeated, according to Article 13.19 of the Code of Administrative Offenses of the Russian Federation, the fine for individual entrepreneurs will range from 30 to 50 thousand rubles.

-Individual entrepreneurs do not need to submit reports for Rosstat so often, but the fines for evading this obligation are quite significant.
-In order to avoid conflicts with Russian legislation and regulatory authorities, it is recommended that individual entrepreneurs adhere to the recommended reporting rules.
-All required forms, as well as instructions for filling them out, are sent by Rosstat independently.
+Individual entrepreneurs are not required to submit reports to Rosstat very often, but the fines for evading this obligation are quite significant.
+To avoid conflicts with Russian legislation and regulatory authorities, individual entrepreneurs are recommended to adhere to the recommended reporting rules.
+Rosstat sends all the required forms, as well as instructions for filling them out, independently.

 Reporting to Rosstat for individual entrepreneurs

-An individual entrepreneur must submit reports to the State Statistics Committee in two cases:
+An individual entrepreneur must submit reports to Goskomstat in two cases:

 • All micro-enterprises, including individual entrepreneurs, report once every 5 years;

-• An individual entrepreneur is obliged to submit a reporting form at the request of Rosstat.
+• The individual entrepreneur is required to submit a reporting form at the request of Rosstat.

-The next reporting year falls on 2021.
-Annually, only representatives of medium and large businesses (with more than 100 employees and more than 2 billion rubles in revenue) submit statistical reports.
-They do not include individual entrepreneurs.
-But Rosstat regularly conducts selective observations of small businesses and sends them reporting forms by registered mail.
+The next reporting year falls in 2021.
+Only representatives of medium and large businesses (with over 100 employees and revenue over 2 billion rubles) submit statistical reports annually.
+These do not include individual entrepreneurs.
+But Rosstat regularly conducts random observations of small business representatives and sends them reporting forms by registered mail.
 The sample usually includes no more than 1% throughout Russia.

-Since 2016, liability for failure to submit statistical forms or providing false information has been seriously tightened.
+Since 2016, liability for failure to submit statistical forms or provision of false information has been seriously tightened.

-Now IP faces a fine of 10,000-20,000 rubles.
-For comparison, for failure to file a tax return, a fine of 1,000 rubles is imposed on an entrepreneur.
-According to the law, which entered into force in July 2016, the IP will not be fined for the first violation - the IP will get off with a warning.
+Now the individual entrepreneur faces a fine of 10,000-20,000 rubles.
+For comparison, for failure to file a tax return, an entrepreneur is subject to a fine of 1,000 rubles.
+According to the law that came into force in July 2016, the individual entrepreneur will not be fined for the first violation - the individual entrepreneur will get off with a warning.

 The procedure for filling out reports to Rosstat

-The report is submitted to the territorial statistical office at the place of residence of the individual entrepreneur.
+The report is submitted to the territorial statistical office at the individual entrepreneur’s place of residence.

-A report to statistics for individual entrepreneurs without employees is submitted in the form 1-F Entrepreneur.
-It should be noted that this is a one-time form, it is not permanent, and the questions in it may change at the discretion of Rosstat.
-Instructions are usually attached to the report.
+A report to statistics for individual entrepreneurs without employees is submitted according to form 1-F Entrepreneur.
+It is worth noting that this is a one-time form, it is not permanent, and the questions in it may change at the discretion of Rosstat.
+Instructions are usually included with the report.

-The reporting form does not differ from the one that applies to employers.
-An individual entrepreneur must indicate the following information in it: the title page indicates the full name of the individual entrepreneur, his address of residence, OGRNIP, TIN and OKPO.
+The reporting form is no different from the one that applies to employers.
+An individual entrepreneur must indicate the following information in it: the title page indicates the full name of the individual entrepreneur, his residential address, OGRNIP, INN and OKPO.

-Next, you need to clarify how many months the individual entrepreneur actually did business, and indicate the address of the businessman's office or outlet (if it differs from the address of his registration).
-In the third question, it is necessary to note the applied taxation system: UTII, simplified tax system, unified agricultural tax, PSN or OSNO.
-The fourth question contains information about the average number of individual entrepreneurs, including partners, family members (only those who are not paid a salary), and employees.
+Next, you need to clarify how many months the individual entrepreneur actually ran the business, and indicate the address of the businessman’s office or retail outlet (if it differs from his registered address).
+In the third question, it is necessary to note the taxation system used: UTII, simplified tax system, unified agricultural tax, PSN or OSNO.
+The fourth question contains information on the average number of individual entrepreneurs, including partners, family members (only those who are not paid) and employees.

 The second section contains information about key business indicators.
-Here it is necessary to clarify whether the individual entrepreneur provided paid services to the population, as well as the actual revenue received at the end of the last year in the context of OKVED codes.
-OKVED codes are contained in the USRIP, their IP indicated independently at the time of registration.
+Here it is necessary to clarify whether the individual entrepreneur provided paid services to the population, as well as the actual revenue received at the end of last year in the context of OKVED codes.
+OKVED codes are contained in the Unified State Register of Individual Entrepreneurs; the individual entrepreneur indicated them independently at the time of registration.

-Also in the section you need to indicate the availability of fixed assets used in the business, and their value.
+Also in the section you need to indicate the availability of fixed assets used in the business and their cost.

-After filling in all the questions, you need to put your signature with a transcript, indicate the date and contact details (phone number and email address).
+After filling out all the questions, you need to sign with a transcript, indicate the date and contact information (telephone and email address).

-You can send a report in several ways: via the Internet or by registered mail with an attachment description.
-In the latter case, you need to save the inventory of the attachment with the stamp of the Russian post.
-It will serve as confirmation of the timely submission of reports.
+You can send the report in several ways: via the Internet or by registered mail with a list of attachments.
+In the latter case, you need to save an inventory of the attachment with a Russian postal stamp.
+It will serve as confirmation of timely submission of reports.

 Who reports and when

-An individual entrepreneur included in the list of Rosstat is obliged to submit statistical reports once a month, quarter or year.
+An individual entrepreneur included in the Rosstat list is required to submit statistical reports once a month, quarter or year.
 It depends on the turnover of your business.

-Entrepreneurs who are not included in the Rosstat list report once every 5 years.
+Entrepreneurs not included in the Rosstat list report once every 5 years.
 This reporting is necessary to monitor the activities of small businesses.

-Statistical reporting can be submitted to the statistical authorities both in person and by e-mail.
+Statistical reporting can be submitted to statistical authorities either in person or by e-mail.

-Entrepreneurs who are not included in the Rosstat list report once every 5 years.
+Entrepreneurs not included in the Rosstat list report once every 5 years.

 Mandatory reporting forms

-“Information about the activities of an individual entrepreneur”.
+“Information on the activities of an individual entrepreneur.”
 This form is filled out by all entrepreneurs whose activities are not related to agriculture.
-The report must be submitted by March 2 of the year following the reporting year.
+You must report by March 2 of the year following the reporting year.

-"Information on the activities of an individual entrepreneur in retail trade."
-Under this form, you need to report to entrepreneurs who are engaged in retail trade and the provision of services to the public.
-The report must be submitted by October 17 of the year following the reporting year.
+“Information on the activities of an individual entrepreneur in retail trade.”
+Entrepreneurs engaged in retail trade and provision of services to the public must report on this form.
+You must report by October 17 of the year following the reporting year.

 “Information on the production of products by a small enterprise.”
 This form is filled out if the individual entrepreneur is a small business.
 It must be submitted by the 4th day of the month following the reporting month.

 Rosstat collects and analyzes information about the country's economy.
-Additionally, the state structure summarizes information about the environmental situation, demography and social situation.
+Additionally, the government structure summarizes information about the environmental situation, demographics and social situation.
 Not only legal entities, but also individual entrepreneurs are required to submit reports to the department reflecting actual indicators.
 Documents are sent to statistics as part of selective or continuous observation.

 Rosstat organizes data collection through territorial divisions.
-Regional departments and field offices are empowered to request information on the results of economic activity.
-All commercial and non-commercial entities are required to comply with the requirements of the state body.
+Regional departments and field offices are empowered to request information on the results of economic activities.
+All commercial and non-commercial entities are required to comply with the requirements of the government agency.

 • ordinary citizens of the Russian Federation, foreigners and stateless persons;